CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 ## Configuring Allas connection in Windows

-In Windos machine you can't use _allas_conf_ script.
+In Windos machines you can't use _allas_conf_ script.
 In stead you can configure the Allas connetion with command:

 ```text
 rclone config